Eczema Treatment in Delhi (West Delhi)

 What is eczema?

 Eczema is a common term used for describing many types of skin inflammation or allergies.
-The most common form of eczema atopic dermatitis, though there are many forms of eczema.
-Eczema can happen to people of any age.
-People who have eczema often have a family history of this condition or a family history of some other allergic conditions, such as hay fever or asthma.
-Eczema is not infectious, but since it is believed to be partially genetic, it is not uncommon to find people of the same family affected.
-Skin specialists at DermaWorld are adept in treating any types of eczema and ensure that complete attention is given to the patient.
+Although there are many forms of eczema, the most common one is atopic dermatitis.
+Eczema can happen to anyone irrespective of their age and the condition is often associated with people who have a family history of this or some other allergic conditions, such as hay fever or asthma.
+Skin specialists at DermaWorld are well-adept in treating all types of eczema and ensure that complete attention is given to the patient.

 What are different types of eczema?